 North Carolina’s stunning landscapes become even more spectacular when viewed from above, and for outdoor-lovers immune to frosty temperatures, canopy tours aren’t just limited to spring or summer.
-Soar above the snow-frosted landscape in the North Carolina High Country with the one-hour Snowbird Tour at Hawksnest outside the town of Banner Elk.
+Soar above the snow-frosted landscape in the North Carolina High Country with the Snowbird Tour at Hawksnest outside the town of Banner Elk.

 Winter camping makes for a singular outdoor adventure.
 Familiar landscapes can take on a different dimension – and present new challenges.
 Tackle a bite-sized thru hike in western North Carolina on the 30-mile Art Loeb Trail, rambling through the Shining Rock Wilderness and over some of the loftiest peaks in the Black Balsam mountains.
 The trail can be broken up into shorter sections for backpackers wanting to cut their teeth with a quick winter overnight.